Why Your Brand Needs Best-of-Breed Marketing Technology

 Before we discuss the technical components, let’s make one thing clear: monolithic systems are a thing of the past.

-Like dinosaurs, large monolithic systems struggle to adapt to the speed that’s needed in a rapidly changing world.
+Like dinosaurs, large monolithic systems struggle to quickly adapt in a rapidly changing world.
 They fail to effectively cope with the accelerating rate of change and rising complexity.
 An all-in-one system really puts you in a straitjacket when it comes to change.

 The alternative?
 Openness and the ability to integrate easily into all kinds of distributed systems.